The Fifth Earth – Energy Transitions (Part 4) – What Does the Future Hold?

 Should for instance the flow of resources and food supplies between countries be interrupted or become constrained for some reason, people in most nations would be severely affected.
 Hardly any countries are self-sufficient anymore and they all rely on imports and exports.

-Having said that, some nations are still more self-sufficient than others, due to being naturally endowed with some critical resources, or they have favorable conditions for agriculture and food production.
+Having said that, some nations are still more self-sufficient than others, due to being naturally endowed with important raw materials, or they have favorable conditions for agriculture and food production.
 Some countries have smaller populations and thus fewer mouths to feed and fewer cars to run, so there’s an overall lower strain on their environments and a lower demand for fossil fuels.